Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 generate an immediate action plan

-3. If new fan-out query topics emerge that we don't track, add them
+3. If new fan-out query topics emerge that we don't track, save them as

 Save the report to our workspace for review.